C-BB-World/Deburn-BackEnd-Staging/docs/v2/architecture/circles.md

             duration: Duration in minutes (15-180)
             timezone: Timezone for the meeting
             create_calendar_events: Whether to create calendar events
+            recurrence: Whether this is a recurring meeting
+            frequency: "weekly" | "biweekly" | "monthly" (required if recurrence=True)

         Side Effects:
             - Creates calendar events for connected members